DavidProbinsky/RedTeam-Physical-Tools/README.md

 #       Red Teaming - Physical Security - Tactical Covert Entry Tools - EDC

 ## Disclaimer: I am not responsible for anyone using any information in this post for illegal activities.
-Getting caught with possession of burglary tools will likely land you behind bars and possibly end with multiple felony conviction.
-This information is for legal and authorized engagements, and to use for educational purposes only.
+Getting caught with possession of burglary tools will likely land you behind bars and possibly end with a multiple felony conviction.
+This information in this post is for legal and authorized engagements, and to use for educational purposes only.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/43127781/167242259-5fceb1dc-1eb9-47bc-a604-e25a2910117e.jpg" width="800">